Cosy Dens

 Cosy Dens (Pelíšky) is a 1999 Czech film directed by Jan Hřebejk.
-It is loosely based on the novel Hovno Hoří ("shit on fire") by Petr Šabach.
+It is loosely based on the novel Hovno Hoří ("shit burns") by Petr Šabach.
 Readers of Reflex magazine voted it as the best Czech film in 2011.
 Cosy Dens was screened at the 1999 Vancouver International Film Festival.

 Synopsis

 Cosy Dens is a bittersweet coming-of-age story set in the months from Christmas 1967 up to the 1968 Prague Spring.
 Teenager Michal Šebek has a crush on his upstairs neighbour, Jindřiška Krausová.
 Michal's family is led by a stubborn army officer who is a firm supporter of the Communist system and who believes that Communist technology will eventually triumph over "Western imperialist capitalism', while Jindřiška's father is an ardent foe of the Communists and a war hero, who has been imprisoned several times because of his outspoken opposition to the regime.
 He believes that "the Bolsheviks have a year left at most, maybe two".
 In contrast, the younger generation could not care less for politics.
 Instead, Michal sports a Beatles-style mop-top, while Elien, whose parents live in the United States, runs a local film group specialising in Hollywood and pre-war French films.
 Jindřiška eventually becomes Elien's girlfriend.
 After a wedding that unites the families, the film ends with the news of the invasion of Czechoslovakia by Warsaw Pact troops.